-In Samalayuca on May, 16 acres of flora were defined for rescuing, managing to relocate 1,149 plants from 6 different types, the majority was cacti.
+In Samalayuca on May for eight consecutive days, 16 acres of flora were defined for rescuing, managing to relocate 1,149 plants from 6 different types, the majority was cacti.
 An essential part for the specimens survival is the selection of the relocation area, the area that was used has the same characteristic for vegetal distribution than the extraction area.
 In this area, there was no fauna to relocate.

-Therefore, GCC will continue to improve our diversity management by integrating best practices through all our operations.
+Therefore, GCC will continue to improve our diversity management by integrating best practice through all our operations.